Anthony-Andrews/FRCAiScout/README.md

 Anthony Andrews

 and most importantly:
-ChatGPT & Coffee (sleep deprivation)
+ChatGPT & Coffee (Anthony and Annika are literal caffeine virgins, like shut up antwon]